LaendleEnergy/LaendleEnergy.github.io/index.md

 In a second step we had a short session where we were trying out different devices and label the data to these devices.
 As the experiment was only very short, we only had few data to analyze.
 Still, we were able to make some observations:

-- Current behavior between devices is unique
+- current behavior between devices is unique
-- Some devices have a fluctuating current consumption, while others have constant current consumption
+- some devices have a fluctuating current consumption, while others have constant current consumption

 ## 3. Project progress report <a name="projectprogress"></a>